-For many people, bringing a claim against someone for child abuse isn’t about money.
+For many people, bringing a claim against someone for historic child abuse isn’t about money.
 Instead, it’s about ensuring abuse doesn’t remain hidden and finding peace after potentially years of hurt and suffering.

 Through the legal process of making a claim for compensation, we can help you find this peace and give you the opportunity to look forward to the future.

 Our Solicitors deal with Child Abuse Claims against:

 - Individual abusers (often family or friends)

 - Foster parents